valkyrie-system/AnankePlayer/README.md

 *(Optional: `psutil` for better hardware detection, `PyQt6-Qt6-DBus` for Linux MPRIS media keys, `PyQt6-Qt6-Multimedia` for audio playback/previews).*

 ### 2. Launch the App
-Navigate to the `musicwatche` folder and run:
+Navigate to the `anake_player` folder and run:
 ```bash
 python main.py
 ```

-On first launch, MusicWatcher will detect your hardware, optimize FFmpeg/VAAPI environment variables, and create `~/.musicwatcher/` with default settings.
+On first launch, Anankê Player will detect your hardware, optimize FFmpeg/VVAPI environment variables, and create `~/.anake_player/` with default settings.

 ---